DataDog/datadog-api-client-python/docs/v2/IncidentTeamsApi.md

 configuration.unstable_operations["get_incident_team"] = True

 # Enter a context with an instance of the API client
-with datadog_api_client.v2.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = incident_teams_api.IncidentTeamsApi(api_client)
     team_id = "team_id_example"  # str | The ID of the incident team.
     include = IncidentRelatedObject("users")  # IncidentRelatedObject | Specifies which types of related objects should be included in the response. (optional)

     # example passing only required values which don't have defaults set
     try:
         # Get details of an incident team
         api_response = api_instance.get_incident_team(team_id)
         pprint(api_response)
-    except datadog_api_client.v2.ApiException as e:
+    except ApiException as e:
         print("Exception when calling IncidentTeamsApi->get_incident_team: %s\n" % e)

     # example passing only required values which don't have defaults set